bkayser/DailyChallenge/docs/elliott.md

 5. Open the web page [http://example.com/nothinghere.com](http://example.com/nothinghere.com).
 Then open the page [http://furrynightmare.com/nothinghere.com](http://furrynightmare.com/nothinghere.com).
 Both pages show "404 errors".
 What is a 404 error?
 Look it up using google if you need to.

+### Thursday, July 2

+You don't need to email me.
+Come find me when you succeed on the last step, or find me if you need help.

+1. Open Chrome on any computer.
+2. Go to the webpage [http://www.yutz-equitation.com/](http://www.yutz-equitation.com).
+3. Look at the web page tab at the top of the window, where it displays the name of the web page.
+What is this web page called?
+3. Read everything up to "EXERCISE".
+Don't bother with the exercise.
+4. Under the *View* menu open *Developer -> Developer Tools*.
+5. Find the *Elements* tab and select it.

+Now you are looking at the special data nerd tool for looking at web pages.
+The *Elements* section shows you all the tags on your web page.
+But they are all collapsed.
+You can expand any element by clicking on the little triangle in front of it.

+Now you are going to edit this web page.

+1. Expand the `<body>` tag.
+Then make sure the `<html>` tag underneath is expanded.
+2. Find the `<title>` tag.
+Inside you should see the name of the webpage.
+3. Click on the name of the webpage.
+Try changing it.
+Type in anything you want and hit return.

+Did anything change?
+Look at the tab at the top of the browser window that has the page.
+What is the name of the page now?